Physics 313: Fall of 2013

 The publisher maintains a free webpage for this book with additional information, errata etc: http://bcs.whfreeman.com/tiplermodernphysics6e .

-Exams: There will be two midterm exams (the first on OCTOBER 4, the second NOVEMBER 8, both in class), and one final exam on Wednesday, December 19, 12 – 3 PM, in room 105 in ARC.
+Exams: There will be two midterm exams (October 3 and October 31, both in class), and one final exam on Friday, December 20, 8 – 11 AM, in room 105 in ARC.
 The final will be cumulative, with an emphasis, though, on material not covered in the previous two exams.
 You can bring one sheet of equations, constants or whatever you think will be useful on the exam.
 Also, bring a calculator, your Rutgers ID, pens etc.

 Homework: Each week you will have a homework assignment.
 The assignments will be posted on the webpage and are due on Thursday each week.
 They will be collected and graded.
 Late assignments will usually not be graded.
 All homework should be done neatly.
 Write legibly and staple your papers together.
 No loose sheets, please.